lunatech-labs/play-debian-package/README.md

 ## Building the debian package

-To build the package simply run `fakeroot dpkg-buildpackage -b` from the project root directory.
+To build the package simply run `fakeroot dpkg-buildpackage -b` from this project root directory.
 The scripts will download the right play distribution.

 ## Switching to a previous play version